-Shontavia Johnson serves as a highly acclaimed attorney, law professor, consultant, and public intellectual.
-Named one of 2016’s Top 40 Young Lawyers by the American Bar Association, her work has appeared in The Washington Post, The Huffington Post, and Time, and her 2014 article on trademark law was named the best in the world on a trademark topic by the International Trademark Association.
+Shontavia Johnson serves as a highly acclaimed attorney, higher education administrator, consultant, and public intellectual.
+Named one of 2016’s Top 40 Young Lawyers by the American Bar Association, her work has appeared in The Washington Post, Fortune, and Time.
+She has traveled the world extensively, teaching, speaking and consulting on a wide range of topics revolving around innovation, law, and culture.

-Shontavia believes strongly in the power of connecting academia and the law to the broader community, and she seeks to bridge the gap wherever she goes.
+Shontavia believes strongly in the power of connecting information to the broader community, and she seeks to bridge the gap wherever she goes.